-Hi, my name is David, I’m 50 years old and grew up in Canberra.
+Hi, my name is David.
+I grew up in Canberra.
 I have led a somewhat normal active life, but HSP has now very much slowed me down.
 When I was about 15 I had surgery on my right foot to treat a condition known as Pes Cavus.
 I didn’t understand at the time what it was all about, but in short it was supposed to help with my abnormally high arches.
 They released a lot of tendons and cut me up somewhat (I still have the scars) but generally it didn’t slow me down much.
 I continued to actively pursue all of the sports I enjoyed playing (footy, cricket, golf, tennis etc).

 At age 26, I met my wife (a Queenslander) in Canberra and a few years later we got married.
 She got homesick and missed the sun, so we moved to Brisbane and we started a family.
 Normal life ensued and we were kept busy raising two young boys.
 As I moved into my forties, my ability to run started to reduce, and gradually over time my gait and balance took on some abnormality.
 Around the same time my wife Melissa was diagnosed with Melanoma.
 It had metastasised and reached her brain, however through famous surgeon Charlie Teo’s help, she had some successful surgeries that kept her well.
 In 2011 she suffered further complications and passed away in November.
 Hamish was 12 and Lucas 10.
 Needless to say, we were devastated.